 Ceiling Insulation (Residential Only): $250-$500

-Generally speaking, a solar photovoltaic (PV) array can be used to power any household appliance or system that uses electricity.
-In the smallest case, you can use a solar water heater.
+Generally speaking, a solar photovoltaic (PV) system can be used to power any household system or appliance that uses electricity.
+In the smallest case, you can use a solar water heating system.

 Absolutely.
 Solar panels exist independently from the power grid in Duncan and will continue to generate power even if the grid is having problems.
-Bear in mind, however, that a solar system won't take you through a nighttime outage if you don't have a storage system.
+Keep in mind, however, that a solar system won't take you through a nighttime outage if you don't have a storage system.
 Your contractor can discuss some economical options to keep your home's power access reliable through the worst conditions, including battery backups or an emergency generator.

-When it comes to taxes, the federal government offers a tax credit of up to 30% of the panels' cost.
+With respect to taxes, the federal government offers a tax credit of up to 30% of the panels' cost.
 Depending on where you live, you could also claim or apply for state or property tax incentives.
-Regarding insurance, your monthly premium may be slightly higher because solar panels increase your property's value.
-You should consult with your accountant or insurance agent for information specific to your case.
+For insurance, your monthly premium may be slightly higher because solar panels increase your property's value.
+You should talk with your accountant or insurance agent for information specific to your case.